srikaanthtb/CV/README.md

 #### Skills
 **Web developement**
-I have 4 years of experience of weveloping websites using wordpress
+I have 4 years of experience of developing websites using wordpress

 ## Education